Maine has made the following changes to the 2022 Tax Year

 Maine space corporation bond interest

 - Certain bonds issued by the Maine Space Corporation are exempt from all taxes, including the Maine income tax.
-This included interest on and income from the bonds.
+This includes interest on and income from the bonds.

 Pension income deduction